-Steenberg Hotel is situated on one of the oldest farm in the Cape and has a rich and fascinating history.
-The farm’s first owner, the feisty Catharina Ustings Ras, was the first female landowner in Southern Africa.
-Catharina’s life story tells a very interesting tale!
+Steenberg Hotel is situated on one of the oldest farms in the Cape and has a rich and fascinating history.
+The farm’s original owner, the feisty Catharina Ustings Ras, was the first female landowner in Southern Africa.
+Catharina’s life story tells a fascinating tale!
 One steeped in lore and myth, filled with daring escapes, tumultuous loves and untimely deaths.

 Steenberg Hotel and Farm